calaldees/blog/softwareEnginering/CodeQualityMetrics.md

     * errors in live (relative to request?)
     * Size of processing queue?
     * Number of manual interventions
+* Organizational Complexity
+    * Number of developers worked on a module
+    * Team size
+    * (see reference above for detailed description)

 All the metrics should be